Personal Injury Payouts in Property Settlements

 The Five-Step Test

-The Federal Circuit Court and Family Court assess property settlements using a five-step test.
+The Federal Circuit and Family COurt (FCFCA) assesses property settlements using a five-step test.
 The first step in this process is the identification of all assets and liabilities of the couple, including savings, property, mortgages and loans.
 The second step is to assess whether there needs to be an adjustment of the financial circumstances of the two parties, or whether the current division of assets is sufficient.
 The third step is to understand the contributions of each party to the total asset pool, from income and savings to non-financial contributions such as childrearing and housekeeping.
 This category includes contributions such as personal injury payouts received during the relationship.
 The fourth step is to assess the future needs of each spouse, given their respective ability to earn money in the future, and other factors such as health, age and primary responsibility for children.
 The fifth and final step in the process is to assess whether the new proposed division of assets is fair and equitable given all the factors under consideration.

 Personal Injury Payout as Contribution (Step 3)

 A personal injury payout will have the most impact on the final property settlement in cases when the couple has no children, when the payout forms the largest portion of the asset pool, or when the timing of a payout happens before the relationship, during a short relationship, or towards the end of a relationship.
 If a payout is received early in a long relationship, and where the other party contributes a great deal in the intervening years, then the significance of the original contribution may be eroded.
 As many common law cases have demonstrated in recent decades, the court finds that an original contribution is less significant not due to the passing of time but due to the effect of contributions of the other spouse over that time.